bogosorter/Musicly/docs/user/user.md

 ## Custom Styling

 You can add your custom styles to the app, using CSS.
-Although this might seem complicated, stick around: I will give you code snippets.
-Advanced users who want to go beyond the examples given can use the console to inspect the different elements and selectors (`ctrl+shift+i`).
+Advanced users may use the console to inspect the different elements and selectors (`ctrl+shift+i`).

-While styling your app, please remember to set the theme to whathever fits your styles best, because some components rely on theme information different than the stylesheet.
+While styling your app, please remember to set the `theme` setting to whathever fits your styles best, because some components rely on theme information different than the stylesheet.

 ### Examples